 Director of Development (Non-Profit)

-In October 2016, Payscale.com stated that the median annual salary for public relations managers was $60,784.
+In August 2019, Payscale.com stated that the median annual salary for public relations managers was $65,807.
 While the BLS didn't have any job outlook information that pertained specifically to directors of development, there was job outlook information for social and community service managers, who work in a related field to directors of development.
-According to the BLS, social and community service managers can expect a 10% growth in employment from 2014 to 2024, which is faster than the average for all occupations.
+According to the BLS, social and community service managers can expect a 13% growth in employment from 2018 to 2028, which is much faster than the average for all occupations.
 This outlook was attributed to an increase in the elderly population, the growing numbers of people seeking treatment for addictions and general increases in the population.

 Directors of development may come from many different educational backgrounds, but generally hold an advanced degree in public management.
 Since a director of development interacts with many potential donors and companies on a daily basis, it is important that students who wish to enter into this career are outgoing, persuasive and have strong interpersonal communication skills.
 Graduate-level certificate programs offered by the National Society of Fundraising Executives provide information on fundraising ethics and theory.